harshascode/mkvcinemas/content/posts/(telugu)/double-ismart.md

 This film will have a pan-India release, allowing fans from various regions to enjoy the much-anticipated sequel.
 For lovers of action thrillers, "Double iSmart" is generating significant buzz as the countdown to its release continues, making it a must-watch film!

+## Trailer

-<iframe width="760" height="430" src="https://www.youtube.com/embed/pPJrUp0B-fY?si=Bbl1ukju0_oL9gas" title="Double iSmart Trailer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="760" height="430" src="https://www.youtube.com/embed/xPx1v4wMiPU?si=HjyjLHLgGi5FXmF3" title="How to Get Started with Blooket" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>